Local

 Seattle Police Car File Photo

-SEATTLE — The Seattle Police Department says they believe the streets were safer during the holiday season because of a DUI unit created to deal with impaired drivers.
+SEATTLE — The Seattle Police Department says it believes the streets were safer during the holiday season because of a DUI unit created to deal with impaired drivers.

 SPD launched its holiday season DUI enforcement campaign in early December to target drivers suspected of driving under the influence.

-In a blotter post, SPD says that from Dec.
+In a blotter post, SPD said that from Dec.
 3 to Dec.
 31, the seven-person DUI emphasis team made contact with 724 drivers.

 During their interactions, DUI emphasis officers gave 498 citations and made 107 arrests.